 Welcome to Island Community Mental Health

-People experiencing mental health and substance use issues achieving personal recovery in an inclusive society.
+“To be a leader in the delivery of psycho-social rehabilitation services, helping individuals experiencing mental health and substance use issues achieve personal recovery in an inclusive society.”

 More on our About Us page.